aberdeendogpark_mputnam_2018-09-19-pano-banner.png

 Register for an e-Bill

-MyCity is an online portal for Kamloops residents that provides detailed account information for taxes, utilities, dog and business licence accounts; payment processing for dog and business licence accounts; e-billing, and access to current and past bills and account payment history.
+MyCity is an online portal for Kamloops residents that provides detailed account information for taxes, utilities, dog and business licence accounts; payment processing for dog and business licence accounts; ebilling, and access to current and past bills and account payment history.

 Not on MyCity yet?
 Register for new accounts at Kamloops.ca/MyCity.
-Existing account users can login and update their e-billing option by selecting dog licensing as an e-bill option.
+Existing account users can login and update their ebilling option by selecting dog licensing as an ebill option.

-Dog Licence Fees
+Standard Dog Licence Fees

 • $65.00 - each un-neutered or un-spayed dog